FramoDv/DatabaseAtp/README.md

 # DatabaseAtp
 this is an ATP concept Database.
-This repository contain documentation, data, sql code, mongoDB code and DataGenerator made by me in Java.
+This repository contain documentation, data, sql and MongoDb code.